Men As Peacemakers is excited to announce our upcoming Celebration of Community Peacemakers!

 Dexter Ojeda Child leadership Award

 Dexter was an 11-year old boy who participated in our Boys Restorative Program.
 For 3 years, Dexter fought a hard battle against cancer and in his fight inspired, not only us at Men As Peacemakers, but everyone around him with transformational love.
 During Dexter’s short but powerful life, he brought so much joy into our communities and helped us to more deeply connect with one another.
-Because of the enduring imprint that Dexter left on this world, we wanted to honor his life and memory by creating a new award.
+Because of the enduring imprint that Dexter left on this world, we wanted to honor his life and memory by creating a new award for children, 12 years old and under.
 This award is to remind us all that no matter what's going on in our lives, we can still create peace in our communities together.

 winner will receive $100.